 - The Dritz Petite Press (I LOVE mine!)

 When buying a mini iron, be aware that it may not get as hot as a regular iron, and it most likely won’t offer a steam option.
 But you can always use a squirt bottle if you need to use moisture.
-Avoid using moisture on certain fabrics, though, as it can cause the fabric to look wavy.
+Avoid using moisture on certain fabrics, though, as it can cause the fabric to look wavy or discolored.

 The key, here, is to KNOW what fabric the doll clothing is made from, and understand the nuances of that fabric’s individual care.